chaddotson/noaa_radar/README.md

 py-radar
 ========

-Resource for grabbing radar images.
-Right now, the package just supports NOAA.
+Tools for downloading and overlaying radar images from the NOAA Ridge radar site.

 * Radar sites - Just remove the 'k' in front of each site in the image below.
 For example, 'KHTX' becomes 'HTX'.